Early Years Unit

 Quality teaching to help all children achieve their potential

 Utilise skills to promote independence and resilience that will secure a positive future for our children

 Embrace the principle that every child matters.

-An area we place a great deal of focus on in our Foundation Unit is to instil a love of reading in every child.
+An area we place a great deal of focus on in our Early Years Unit is to instil a love of reading in every child.
 Across Nursery and Reception we use a wide range of stories, including traditional tales, nursery rhymes and essential children’s literature, to inspire every child to want to become a reader.
 We have at least one story a day and these often lead to other activities and provision in the classroom and outside.
 This allows children to revisit the story, become characters and act out their favourite parts in their play with friends.
 It can also help support other elements of the Early Years curriculum, such as mark making, writing, maths and more.
 Instilling a love of reading early in life is seen to have a fantastic effect on children’s attainment and achievement in the future, which is why this is an essential part of our Early Years provision.